 (Click any artist’s name to view recent news/music from that artist.
 This post was last updated January 2021)

 She made a name for herself with her debut album “Do You Wanna Ride?” and hit single “Freak Like Me” in the mid 90’s.
-Her fourth studio album “Resurrection” arrived in 2017.
+Her fourth studio album “Resurrection” arrived in 2017, and she has continued to tour since.

 The singer broke out with her self titled debut album in 1997 featuring the hit singles “Love Is all Around” and “Seein is Believing”.
 She has released five albums to date, but has been quiet since her last one in 2010.